dbd/tmux-vault/README.md

 ## Usage

-On the initial use you will be prompted to login if you don't have a `~/.vault-token file`.
+On the initial use you will be prompted to login if you don't have a `~/.vault-token` file.
 Once the file is created you will have no keys in the cubbyhole for that token.
 Credentials can be added by running the following.
-Where `ldap` is the key for the account, `username` is the `ldap` username and `password` is the ldap password. `username` is optional but `password` is a reqired field.
+Where `ldap` is the key for the account, `username` is the `ldap` username and `password` is the `ldap` password. `username` is optional but `password` is a reqired field.

 ```
 read -s pass